 While the market may historically have favored companies' efforts to launch new products quickly, rather than those that improve quality performance and reliability, that situation is likely to change for three reasons.
 First, the rising complexity of devices and user environments is increasing the likelihood of significant quality issues.
 Second, when quality problems do occur, increasing regulatory, legal, and media attention means they will likely have a bigger impact.
-The average drop in company share price that followed select quality incidents has increased significantly over the last decade (Exhibit 4).
+The average drop in company share price that followed select quality incidents has increased significantly over the last decade (Exhibit 10), and a few recent examples illustrate the scale and cost of such incidents (Exhibit 11).